Have you ever heard about medical gap cover or asked what does medical gap cover include?

 Ordinarily, only essential medical procedures are covered.
 So, if you go in for a breast reduction, for example, the cover won’t apply.

-Get a FREE gap cover quote here, please fill in the form on this page and submit
+Get a FREE gap cover quote here if you belong to a South African medical aid.
+Please fill in the form on this page and submit

 All info was correct at time of publishing